shosephiroth/Shosephiroth/README.md

 - 😄 Pronouns: ...
 He/him
 - 🔭 I’m currently working on ...
 Some personal projects; stay tuned!
-- 🌱 I’m currently learning ...
-JS, Java, Python
+- 🌱 I’m always learning ...
+HTML, CSS, JS, Java, and Python
 - 👯 I’m looking to collaborate on ...
 Programming and Music
 - 🤔 I’m looking for help with ... what to work on post graduation!
 - 💬 Ask me about ...
 Music, unless it's a specific song or band names.
 They bounce off my brain and I can never remember.